 Identity management ensures that authorized users, and authorized users only, can access the data and applications they need.
 In addition, it simplifies access monitoring and management at the company level.
 Being able to use one login, makes it easy to add someone to all company services in an instant when they join the company and block their access just as easily when they leave.
 It centralizes auditing and reporting logs for all service providers, which makes proof of compliance with process controls easier.
 It also makes it easier to spot suspicious behavior through patterns of login attempts.

-If you would like a higher level of security, especially if you’re in a regulated industry and must demonstrate compliance or make use of many cloud services, contact us about implementing Xantrion’s Managed Security which includes an identity management system that lets users sign on once to access all the services they’re allowed, while giving you tighter, more granular control over what they can do.
+If you would like a higher level of security, especially if you’re in a regulated industry and must demonstrate compliance or make use of many cloud services, contact us about implementing Xantrion’s Managed Security service, which includes an identity management system that lets users sign on once to access all the services they’re allowed, while giving you tighter, more granular control over what they can do.